 But one may wonder why literary arts have been left out of the programme: there is no mention of books or magazines in the programme line up.

 The idea to run the festival was born in 2007 when ‘a group of Christians of different church backgrounds, professions and cultural interests decided to create a movement of Artists for Christ’ and ‘discussed the possibility of awakening the conscience of artists and Christians on the key role of art in faith communication, namely: music, dance, architecture, vestments, paintings, carvings, theatre, film’, according to the festival brochure.

-Though 75% of Kenya’s population is said to be ‘Christian’, many people in this officially secular East African nation that gained independence from the British colonialists in 1963 feel a sense of disorientation due to lack of identity as African and Christian.
+Though 75% of Kenya’s population is said to be ‘Christian’, many people in this officially secular East African country that gained independence from the British colonialists in 1963 feel a sense of disorientation due to lack of identity as African and Christian.